If you’re coming to Oahu and want to experience the island beyond the beach, these 15 activities will help you make your vacation unforgettable.

 11. Visit Pearl Harbor

 I know this isn’t necessarily a fun thing to do in Oahu, but I think it’s such an important landmark that it merits a visit, especially if you’re a US citizen.
+There’s still much to do along Pearl Harbor Visitor Center such as the Pearl Harbor Memorial and Museum, theatre, and other outdoor exhibits.
 Be sure to book tickets well in advance as they do sell out quickly.

 12. Explore Kualoa Ranch